atom-box/awesome-drupal/README.md

 # Welcome to Drupal

 A list of demos, templates, docs, books.
+The top half is all me, the bottom half is all [NGUYEN TIEN SI](https://github.com/MrSinguyen) in Vietnam

 ### Podcasts